wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 If you run Libvirt for OVS or OVSDB, please put your template in the folder "compute_controller/plugins/kvm-libvirt/nf_repository".

-**WARNING: the KVM execution environment is only supported when using OvS as virtual switch.**
+**WARNING: the KVM execution environment is only supported if using OvS as virtual switch.**

 ### NF-FG library